Nebraska Criminal Statute of Limitations

 • Public assistance fraud for $500 or more: 5 years after the crime

-Tolling the Statute of Limitations
+Tolling the Criminal Statute of Limitations in Nebraska

 Generally, the statute of limitations starts when the crime occurs.
-But in circumstances where it's difficult to discover the crime or a victim might be particularly scared to report it, the law might delay the starting of the time clock or extend the limitations period.
+But, in circumstances where it's difficult to discover the crime or a victim might be particularly scared to report it, the law might delay the starting of the time clock or extend the limitations period.

 Child pornography.
 For instance, Nebraska law allows certain possession of child pornography cases to be prosecuted seven years after the commission of the offense or seven years after the victim's 18th birthday, whichever is later.